 Staff

 Welcome to Amy Meek Family Therapy.
-Each of our clinicians are handpicked, and demonstrate a high degree of professionalism.
-We continue to receive significant referrals from patients, doctors, providers, schools, and other members of the community.
+Each of our clinicians is handpicked and demonstrates a high degree of professionalism.
+We continue to receive significant referrals from patients, doctors, providers, schools, and other community members.
 We are pleased to be trusted for your needs.

 What We Do